 History has always served as a tool for testing the validity of theoretical positions, and mainstream IR scholarship is perfectly content to use history as a barometer or litmus test for adjudicating between rival schemas (Hobson & Lawson, 2008).

-The view expressed in this chapter is that the relationship between history and theory is better conceived as co-constitutive.
+The view expressed in this article is that the relationship between history and theory is better conceived as co-constitutive.
 Understanding theory and history requires inquiry attuned to the entwinement of theory and history.
 Theory is not something “out there,” removed from history, even retrospectively.
 Rather, theories are assessed and reassessed, made and remade through ongoing encounters with history.
 Despite appearances to the contrary, theory does not inhabit a realm that is exterior to history.
 Rather, theories arise historically, formed amid the encounters between theorists and the events they experience and, sometimes, take part in: Marx the revolutionary, Clausewitz the soldier, Freud the analyst.
 In this light, theory is a living archive of events and experiences: “living” because theories are not only derived in and from history understood as “the past,” they are also recrafted as they encounter new histories.
 In other words, theories are assessed and reassessed, made and remade through ongoing encounters with history.2 Theory is made in history, and it simultaneously helps to make history.
 If “theorizing” (in Swedberg’s terms) is alive to the co-constitutive relationship between history and theory, then theory is often marked by its abstraction from history.
 In effect, the historical tracks in which theory is formed are subsequently covered up.

 This is a crucial point when it comes to assessing the background assumptions the lie behind most contemporary IR theories.
 Despite its pretensions to universalism, much mainstream IR theory, including realism and liberalism, consists of abstractions of modern European historical practices.
 Realism takes one aspect of that practice—the power politics of the 18th and 19th centuries—and adapts it to all times and places.
 Liberalism is one of the “ideologies of progress” associated with the revolutions of modernity that flowered during the 19th century (Buzan & Lawson, 2015, chap.
 4).
 For its part, the English School has its roots in European practices of sovereignty, territoriality, diplomacy, international law, war, the balance of power and great power management that evolved from the 15th to the 19th centuries (Buzan, 2014).
 If the discipline of IR had started in some other place and some other time—contemporary China for example—it would take quite a different form from the one it currently assumes (Acharya & Buzan, 2010).